nyarly/cadre/README.md

 * A vim quickfix formatter, so that you can jump through the backtraces of your rspec fails
 * A vim coverage indicator, so that you can see what code has coverage as you edit.

+### Getting started

+Add cadre to your working enviroment.
+Either:

+    gem install cadre

+or add

+    gem 'cadre'

+to your Gemfile

+Run:

+   cadre how_to

+for the current explanation of how to set the thing up

 ### Nota Mucho Bene

 This thing has atrocious tests.
 As in: none at all.
 The way RSpec and Simplecov